khakhalin/carsharing101/01_natural_behavior.md

 2. Second, in a city, the trips that people make tend to be at least somewhat local: while every now and then people do drive from one end of a city to another, on average, people tend to make way more short trips rather than longer ones[^Song2010].
 We can however model this rather easily, by making the probability of a trip between zones $i$ and $j$ being proportional not only to the demands $ρ_i$ and $ρ_j$ in these zones, but also to a "scaling function" $p(d_{ij})$ that depends on the Euclidian distance between pixels $i$ and $j$ and decreases with $d$.
 The total probability of a drive between two pixels will therefore be approximated as $p(\text{drive}) = ρ_i ρ_j p_d(d_{ij})$
 3. Finally, in a real city the distribution of demand values across zones is markedly long-tailed: there are typically relatively few hot and popular zones (usually in the city center), a few medium zones (high-density high-income living areas; local hotspots of commercial and recreational activity, etc.), and many low-demand zones, such as low-density housing and industrial areas.
 At the very least, we need to make sure that our demand values $ρ$ fall down fast enough as we get further away from the city center.

 Let's sketch a hightly abstracted, but still qualitatively reasonable population density ditribution of a large European city.
 A typical "width" of a large European city is about 10 to 20 km.
 (For example, if we approximate "city size" by a square root of the nominal city area, we'll get 30 km for Berlin; 25 km for Hamburg, 20 for Vienna, 17 for Munich, 15 for Amsterdam).
 Let's pick 20 km for the width of our pixel grid.
 To make the center of the city more populated, and the periphery more sparse, let's model the population density as a Gaussian: $ρ(r) = C\exp(-r^2/σ^2)$, where $r$ is a radius from the center, $σ$ is the Gaussian width, and $C$ is an abstract constant that does not matter, as it will be renormalized during the Monte-Carlo simulation.
 To make sure that the densely populated "city center" fits nicely within our 20 km-wide square, let's set the Gaussian width $σ$ to 6 km, and to make calculations reasonably fast, let's set the pixel size (population density discretization) at 1 km.
-The resulting density is shown in the Figure 1.3.1 below, both as a heatmap (left), and as a collection of cross-sections (right).
-And if you are concerned that the population density is not the best prediction of trip destinations, let's just agree that $ρ_i$ here represents the overall density of _worthy stuff_ at point $i$: it may be the people you want to visit, but also cafes, restaurants, bookstores, board game clubs, work offices, and other importaint points, worthy of driving to.
-It is reasonable to assume that a typical city would have more of these "worthy locations" in the center, and fewer of them in the periphery.
+The resulting density is shown in the Figure 1.3.1 below, both as a collection of cross-sections (left), annd as a heatmap (right).
+And if you are concerned that the population density is not the best prediction of trip destinations, let's just agree that $ρ_i$ here represents the overall density of _worthy stuff_ at point $i$: it may be the people you want to visit, but also cafes, bookstores, restaurants, board game clubs, work offices, galleries, music schools, and other importaint points, worthy of driving to.
+It is reasonable to assume that a typical city would have more of these "awesome locations" in the center, and fewer of them in the periphery.

 ![Gaussian city, population density](figures/01simple_03city_01population.svg)